AequilibraE/aequilibrae/docs/source/modelling_with_aequilibrae/project_database/network.rst

-network file is composed by a links and a nodes layer that are kept consistent with each other through the use of database triggers, and the network can therefore be edited in any GIS platform or programatically in any fashion, as these triggers will ensure that the two layers are kept compatible with each other by either making other changes to the layers or preventing the changes.
+network file is composed by a links and a nodes layer that are kept consistent with each other through the use of database triggers, and the network can therefore be edited in any GIS platform or programmatically in any fashion, as these triggers will ensure that the two layers are kept compatible with each other by either making other changes to the layers or preventing the changes.